Nette Documentation Preview

 joinPaths(string …$segments)string

-Joins all segments of the path and normalizes the result.
+Joins all path segments and normalizes the result.

 FileSystem::joinPaths('a', 'b', 'file.txt'); // 'a/b/file.txt'